DZEC-AM: History

-In late 2006, EBC briefly dropped the "Radyo Agila" brand and rebranded as simply "DZEC" with the slogan, "Ang Radyo ng Pamilya", and later in 2008, DZEC was launched its slogan as "Ang Himpilan ng Maligayang Tahanan".
+on September 4, 2006, EBC dropped the "Radyo Agila" brand and re-introduced its old slogan, "Ang Radyo ng Pamilya".
+In 2008, DZEC adopted the slogan "Ang Himpilan ng Maligayang Tahanan".

 DZEC holds the distinction for being the first KBP Golden Dove Awards People's Choice for AM Station winning by a landslide margin over its nearest competitor.
-DZEC remains as the overwhelming choice of radio listeners reigning as the most listened to AM Station for two consecutive years (2009 / 2010).
+DZEC was the overwhelming choice of radio listeners reigning as the most listened to AM Station for two consecutive years (2009 / 2010).

-It was in 2011 when DZEC halted its transmissions after the wake of Typhoon "Pedring" (Nesat).
-Despite this, The station's programs continued to air on other relay stations.
-But after a year and a half of hibernation, DZEC went back on air returned as a test broadcast using the station's feed that only airs until 10 pm.
-On February 12, 2013, Along with Net 25 and Pinas FM 95.5, its studios moved from Maligaya Building 2 in EDSA to newly built EBC Building along Central Ave. in Diliman.
+It was in 2011 when DZEC halted transmission after the wake of Typhoon "Pedring" (Nesat).
+Despite this, The station's programs continued to air on its relay stations.
+After a year and a half of hibernation, DZEC went back on air returned as a test broadcast using the station's feed that only airs until 10 pm.
+On February 12, 2013, Along with Net 25 and Pinas FM 95.5 (now Eagle FM 95.5), its studios moved from Maligaya Building 2 in EDSA to newly built EBC Building along Central Ave. in Diliman.
 Followed by the reinstatement of the legendary "Radyo Agila" brand, it formally resumed full operations on April 26, 2013, during the 45th anniversary of Eagle Broadcasting Corporation.

 Livestreaming features of Net 25 (and its radio station DZEC) returned last January 2, 2014, after a 5-year break.

-In January 2023, DZEC became the No. 1 AM radio station in Metro Manila on Weekday afternoon as well as on Weekends, based on the latest Nielsen survey.
+In January 2023, DZEC became the number 1 AM radio station in Metro Manila on weekday afternoon as well as on weekends, based on the latest Nielsen survey.